Skip to main content

 2. An undocumented immigrant (including individuals in a Temporary Protected Status)

-3. You are a resident of Illinois.
+3. A resident of Illinois.

 Public Charge